Gastric Banding in Mumbai

 Preparing for Laparoscopic Adjustable Gastric Banding

-	- Pre surgery work up may involve blood tests and ECG as well as routine pre surgical and pre anesthetic clearance tests
+- Pre-surgery work may involve blood tests and ECG as well as routine pre surgical and pre anaesthetic clearance tests

 - Surgery isn’t recommended for people who are abusing drugs or alcohol, who may have other serious medical problems, or who are not willing to make a commitment to life-long diet and exercise programs.

 - If you’re a smoker, you must quit before surgery and should not start again.

 Your diet will be mostly liquids and pureed food for 2 to 3 weeks.
 You will then slowly begin adding 6soft foods, then regular foods.
 You can return to a regular (but smaller) diet after about 6 weeks.